Mel LaForme

 Melvin LaForme (born February 6, 1953) is a Canadian rower.

 Biography

 LaForme was born in Buffalo, New York in 1953.
-He represented Canada in the men's eight at the 1976 Summer Olympics in Montreal, where the team came eighths.
+He represented Canada in the men's eight at the 1976 Summer Olympics in Montreal, where the team finished eighth.
 He won a gold medal at the 1985 World Rowing Championships in Hazewinkel with the men's quadruple sculls.
 He represented Canada in the quad scull at the 1988 Summer Olympics.